 The result is physical and economic risks.
 The threat to life and property is genuine.
-Also, frequent along transportation corridors, rockfalls cause substantial damage to infrastructure and impede transportation.
-Depending on the intensity, some routes have to face a shut down causing monetary loss and inconveniencing people at large.
+Also, frequently along transportation corridors, rockfalls cause substantial damage to infrastructure and impede transportation.
+Depending on the intensity, some routes have to face a shutdown, causing monetary loss and inconveniencing people.

 Protection from the Hazard:

 Rockfalls most often occur in rock-cut slopes.
 While it is impossible to predict the hazards, potential sites can be assessed and identified using the Rockfall Hazard Rating System.
 A proactive approach is better than reactive and remedial measures.

 When the danger is real, it calls for active mitigation measures.
 In a preventive scenario, passive mitigation is sufficient.

 Geosynthetics, which are invaluable in geotechnical engineering, is a savior when it comes to rockfall hazards.
 Geosynthetic rockfall mitigation comes in the form of drapery, mesh, and barriers.
 The mitigation measures have the properties of controlled energy dissipation, high energy absorption capacity, multi-impact systems, low-maintenance, high corrosion resistance, and a high level of certification.

 The protection systems absorb the impact of the falling rocks and contain the rocks and debris such that it diminishes the danger to life and property.

 The rockfall netting or drapery barriers consist of hexagonal double twisted mesh.
 It provides adequate protection for rocks varying from 18 inches to almost 2 feet in diameter.